2018 UCI Asia Tour

 The 2018 UCI Asia Tour was the 14th season of the UCI Asia Tour.
 The season began on 28 October 2017 with the Tour of Hainan and ended 21 October 2018.

 The points leader, based on the cumulative results of previous races, wears the UCI Asia Tour cycling jersey.

-Throughout the season, points are awarded to the top finishers of stages within stage races and the final general classification standings of each of the stages races and one-day events.
+Throughout the season, points are awarded to the top finishers of stages within stage races and the final general classification standings of each of the stage races and one-day events.
 The quality and complexity of a race also determines how many points are awarded to the top finishers, the higher the UCI rating of a race, the more points are awarded.

 The UCI ratings from highest to lowest are as follows: